rigved/rit-engl-682-spring-2021-project/README.md

 python audio_preprocessing.py data modified_data validated.csv
 ```

-This step will perform pre-processing on all the voice recordings in the [data](https://github.com/rigved/rit-engl-682-spring-2021-project/tree/main/data) directory and store the modified clips in the `modified_data` directory.
+This step will perform pre-processing on all the voice recordings in the [data](https://github.com/rigved/rit-engl-682-spring-2021-project/tree/main/data) directory and stores these modified clips in the `modified_data` directory.

 ### DeepSpeech inference

-Download the pre-built Mozilla DeepSpeech v0.9.3 models:
+Download the pre-built Mozilla DeepSpeech v0.9.3 models that are used by the remaining sections:

 ```bash
 curl -LO https://github.com/mozilla/DeepSpeech/releases/download/v0.9.3/deepspeech-0.9.3-models.pbmm